Frequently Asked Questions

 Why does pgEdge Cloud use a “BYO Account” model?

-We believe the current SaaS model where the vendor is responsible for paying for and managing cloud infrastructure is broken, and doesn’t work well for customers or the vendors themselves.
-Having vendors resell cloud infrastructure is more expensive for everyone, and it also presents security risks and challenges to enterprise security teams who need assurances about the safety of SaaS vendor cloud configurations.
+We believe the current SaaS model where the vendor is responsible for paying for and managing cloud infrastructure doesn’t work well at scale for either customers or the vendors themselves.
+Having vendors resell cloud infrastructure is more expensive for everyone, and presents security risks and challenges to enterprise security teams who need assurances about the safety of SaaS vendor cloud configurations.
 (Some of us spent the last few years in the cloud security world.
 The misconfigurations we saw in a lot of cases were rather disturbing!)

 Using a BYO account model benefits the customer by leveraging the substantial enterprise discounts available to larger cloud users.
 The infrastructure usage driven by pgEdge will factor into future enterprise discounts from the cloud provider(s).
-And most importantly, since the deployed infrastructure is running in the customer’s own cloud account, security teams and their security tooling (e.g. Snyk Cloud, Palo Alto Prisma, etc) have full access.
+And most importantly, since the deployed infrastructure is running in the customer’s own cloud account, security teams and their security tooling (e.g. Wiz, Orca, Palo Alto Prisma, etc) have full access.

 Will pgEdge Cloud support a more standard SaaS model without BYO Account in future?

 Yes.
-We plan on having a “Developer Edition” in 2H 2023.
-This will support a smooth and easy getting started flow that will run in infrastructure managed by pgEdge.
-However this will be for development purposes only.
-Production databases will still be deployed in the customer’s own account.
+In the coming months we plan on announcing a “Developer Edition” in 2H 2023.
+This will support a smooth and easy getting started flow that will run in cloud infrastructure managed by pgEdge.
+This will support development and evaluation purposes, as well as small production projects.
+Larger production databases should be deployed in the customer’s own account.

 Is pgEdge Cloud SOC-2 certified?

-We are currently making preparations to begin a SOC-2 certification within a few months of our beta launch.
+We are currently making preparations to begin a SOC-2 certification process in Q1 2024.

 pgEdge Platform